Start My Answer

 Consequences of a default judgment

 If a judgment is issued against you, it may be on your record for up to 20 years.
-This leads to a negative impact on your credit report and can make it hard to buy a home, car, open credit cards, or obtain a loan.
-Additionally, it opens up avenues for collection such as:
+This negatively impacts your credit report and can make it hard to buy a home or car, open credit cards, or obtain a loan.
+Additionally, it opens up avenues for collection, such as:

 • Wage garnishment